-In a totally unexpected move, Apple has announced a program called Self Service Repair.
-It’ll enable you – yes, individuals – to buy official Apple parts, tools and access manuals to repair your own gadgets.
+Late last year, in a totally unexpected move, Apple announced a program called Self Service Repair.
+There’s a Self Service Repair store.
+It enables you – yes, individuals – to buy official Apple parts, tools and access manuals to repair your own gadgets.

 Initially, the program was only live in the US, but Apple now offers support for the scheme across Europe.
 The move has to be seen as a victory for the Right to Repair movement and probably shows the direction in which other manufacturers will have to move too.

 How does Apple’s Self Service Repair program work?

 Through the Self Service Repair store, consumers get access to the same parts that Apple’s own repair teams use.
 Don’t worry that the store doesn’t look like the usual Apple website, a third-party manages it.

 You can only fix the “most commonly serviced modules” of your iPhones.
 This includes the battery, bottom speaker, camera, display, SIM tray, and Taptic Engine.
 There are more options available, and Apple is continuing to increase this list.
 On the Mac side of things, you can repair the display, top case, battery, and trackpad – but the ports and webcam are off limits.